Mind of Mine: Background

 Following Zayn Malik's five-year stint with English-Irish band One Direction, he quit the band after signing off from the band's On the Road Again Tour for an indefinite period six days prior due to stress.
 Shortly after, Malik began working on solo material.
 After sessions with various producers, Malik eventually went on to meet James "Malay" Ho, who would become his debut album's main collaborator.
 On 29 July 2015, Malik shared a photo on social media of his official signing with RCA Records.
 Throughout the rest of 2015, Malik gave interviews with several music magazines, during which he spoke about his debut solo studio album and revealed part of the track list.
 He stated "life experiences have been the influences for the album and just stuff that I've been through, especially in the last five years".
 Furthermore, he explained his reasons for leaving One Direction: "there was never any room for me to experiment creatively in the band."
 Malik originally auditioned to be a solo R&B singer with Mario's "Let Me Love You" in 2010 before becoming part of One Direction, but with the band headed in a pop rock direction.

 Due to the band's musical direction, Malik was unable to sing or write the kind of R&B music he had originally pursued before joining the band.
 He elaborated, "If I would sing a hook or a verse slightly R&B, or slightly myself, it would always be recorded 50 times until there was a straight version that was pop, generic" and that "Whenever I would suggest something, it was like it didn’t fit us.
 There was just a general conception that the management already had of what they want for the band, and I just wasn’t convinced with what we were selling.
 I wasn’t 100 percent behind the music.
 It wasn’t me.
 It was music that was already given to us".
 He told Complex that "It was about denying the authenticity of who I was, and what I enjoyed about music, and why I got into it."

 Despite his comments regarding One Direction, he told Ryan Seacrest that he is "massively grateful for that, and if it wasn’t for that, I wouldn’t be here," adding that "It’s not because I’m trying to be more successful or as successful as what was going on before, because there’s no comparison."
 He told The Fader that "it wasn’t actually about [being the biggest] anymore" but "It was more about the people that I reach.
 I want to reach them in the right way, and I want them to believe what I’m saying."
 He added, "I just want to make music now."
+The cover art, which features a child version of Zayn with tattoos, has been criticized for almost plagiarizing Lil Wayne's Tha Carter album series.
+Lil Wayne was later featured on the remix of Zayn's song "Pillowtalk".